SpikeGen: Decoupled "Rods and Cones" Visual Representation Processing with Latent Generative Framework: Introduction

-Nevertheless, the question of how to construct this advanced cross-modality framework remains open.
-In this context, we propose \textbf{\textit{SpikeGen}}, with a latent generative backbone, for the following reasons: (1) Since the advent of Latent Diffusion Models (LDM)~\cite{rombach2022high}, latent space operations have emerged as an efficient approach for training.
-In SpikeGen, we pre-trained the spike encoder to align with the Variational Autoencoder (VAE)~\cite{kingma2013auto} latent space, achieving a 512-fold ($8\times8\times8$) spatial-temporal downsample.
-This significantly reduced the computational cost of training, particularly in terms of loss computation within the pixel space.
-Consequently, this enables us to efficiently pre-train the model on large-scale synthetic datasets~\cite{deng2009imagenet}.
-(2) Pre-training in the latent space also enhances SpikeGen's adaptability to downstream tasks.
-While pixel-level self-supervised learning (SSL), such as Masked Autoencoders (MAE)~\cite{he2022masked} and DINO~\cite{caron2021emerging, oquab2023dinov2}, has demonstrated its effectiveness, recent studies on Joint-Embedding Prediction Architectures (JEPA)~\cite{assran2023self, drozdov2024video} have shown superior generalization capabilities.
-The key innovation of JEPA lies in degrading and reconstructing content within the embedding (i.e., latent) space.
-This encourages the model to focus more on latent-level similarities rather than pixel-by-pixel losses, thereby alleviating issues such as the "sharpness trap".
-(3) Previous works predominantly belong to deterministic models~\cite{chen2024spikereveal-SSDM, chen2023enhancing, chang20231000, fan2024spatio}.
-In contrast, SpikeGen is probabilistic since we diffuse on the VAE latent space.
+Nevertheless, we observed a significant discrepancy between current approaches — such as S-SDM — and the human visual system.
+While existing methods rely on pixel-level self-supervised learning (SSL), the human visual system acquires information through latent representations without explicit pixel reconstruction.
+To bridge this gap, we propose \textbf{\textit{SpikeGen}}, a model featuring a latent generative architecture, for the following reasons: \textbf{(i)} Since the emergence of Latent Diffusion Models (LDM)~\cite{rombach2022high}, operations in latent space have become an efficient paradigm for model training.
+In SpikeGen, we pre-train the spike encoder to align with the latent space of RGB Variational Autoencoder (VAE)~\cite{kingma2013auto}, achieving an 512x spatial-temporal downsampling.
+This substantially reduces computational overhead during training, particularly in terms of pixel-space loss computation, thereby enabling efficient pre-training on large-scale synthetic datasets~\cite{deng2009imagenet}. \textbf{(ii)} Pre-training in the latent space also improves adaptability to downstream tasks.
+Although pixel-level SSL methods such as Masked Autoencoders (MAE)~\cite{he2022masked} have proven effective, recent advances in DINO~\cite{caron2021emerging, oquab2023dinov2} and Joint-Embedding Prediction Architectures (JEPA)~\cite{assran2023self, drozdov2024video} demonstrate superior generalization by operating in the embedding (i.e., latent) space.
+A key commonality among these approaches is their focus on capturing latent-level similarities rather than minimizing pixel-wise reconstruction errors, which helps mitigate issues such as the "sharpness trap." \textbf{(iii)} Most prior works are based on deterministic modeling frameworks~\cite{chen2024spikereveal-SSDM, chen2023enhancing, chang20231000, fan2024spatio}.
+In contrast, SpikeGen adopts a probabilistic framework by performing diffusion in the VAE latent space.
 This choice is motivated by that the scenarios we address inevitably involve information loss, whether due to blurring in RGB modalities or spatial sparsity in spike modalities.
-Generative models exhibit superior performance in similar cases, such as super-resolution~\cite{moser2024diffusion, gao2023implicit} and denoising~\cite{ho2020denoising, kawar2022denoising}, attributed to their enhanced recovery accuracy, particularly for detailed content like textures and artificial structures.
+Diffusion models exhibit superior performance in similar cases, such as super-resolution~\cite{moser2024diffusion, gao2023implicit} and denoising~\cite{ho2020denoising, kawar2022denoising}, attributed to their enhanced recovery accuracy, particularly for detailed content like textures and artificial structures.